p2k3m/ResumeForge/README.md

 ### Prerequisites

 1. Install the AWS SAM CLI and authenticate with the target AWS account.
-2. Create the Secrets Manager secret described above (default name `ResumeForge`).
-Populate it with the required JSON values.
+2. Update `INLINE_SECRETS` (or set the corresponding environment variables) with production-ready values for `GEMINI_API_KEY` and `S3_BUCKET` before building the deployment artifact.
 3. Ensure the chosen S3 bucket name is globally unique.
-4. Provision an IAM user or role for GitHub Actions with permissions to deploy the stack via CloudFormation, read/write to the S3 bucket, access Secrets Manager, and manage the DynamoDB table, Lambda, and API Gateway resources created by the SAM template.
+4. Provision an IAM user or role for GitHub Actions with permissions to deploy the stack via CloudFormation, read/write to the S3 bucket, and manage the DynamoDB table, Lambda, and API Gateway resources created by the SAM template.

 ### Deploy